Isaviil/guilty-gear-shop-junior/README.md

 ## Disclaimer

-This project is purely for educational purposes as part of an academic practice.
+This project is purely for educational purposes as part of a personal practice.
 All Guilty Gear characters, logos, images, and visual elements belong to Arc System Works.
 No commercial gain or copyright infringement intended.